-Prior to issuing this EA, EPA has consulted with various state and federal agencies to solicit input on the proposed action to modify the MBDS and resource concerns associated with that action.
 Regular project updates have been given at the New England Regional Dredging Team (NERDT) quarterly meetings.
 The NERDT consists primarily of federal and state agencies.
 On April 16, 2014, EPA presented the tentative plans for this project at the Massachusetts Bays National Estuary Program Management Committee Meeting, which has members from federal, state, research, and nonprofit organizations.
 On April 9, 2015, EPA reached out to Massachusetts fishing organizations and harbormasters via e-mail to explain the project and offer to present at a future meeting.
 On October 19, 2015, EPA presented information about the project at the Environmental Business Council New England 9th Annual Ocean Resource Management Conference: Update on Dredging in New England, the audience for which was primarily business owners and contractors.
 On March 9, 2016, EPA presented the project to the Stellwagen Bank National Marine Sanctuary Advisory Board, which includes federal, state, local, nonprofit, and fishing organizations.
-At these meetings, there were questions about potential sediment resuspension, future monitoring the site, proximity to SBNMS, future surveys, etc. USACE presented the project to the Massachusetts Lobstermen's Association Delegates Meeting on April 19, 2017.
-USACE has also provided regular updates to its Boston Harbor Technical Working Group, which oversees dredging projects in the harbor and has representatives from federal and state agencies, as well as nonprofit environmental organizations.
-No objections were raised to the proposed action or the drafting of this EA for the expansion of the MBDS for the restoration of the IWS during any scoping.
+At these meetings, there were questions about potential sediment resuspension, future monitoring of the site, proximity to SBNMS, future surveys, etc. USACE presented the project to the Massachusetts Lobstermen's Association Delegates Meeting on April 19, 2017.
+USACE has also provided regular updates to its Boston Harbor Technical Working Group, which oversees dredging projects in the harbor and has representatives from federal, state, and municipal agencies, MassPort, and nonprofit environmental organizations.
+No objections were raised to the proposed action or to the plan for developing this Environmental Assessment in support of the proposed action.

-This document is intended to provide sufficient information to determine compliance with NEPA, the National Historic Preservation Act (NHPA), the Coastal Zone Management Act (CZMA), the Endangered Species Act (ESA), and the Magnuson-Stevens Fishery Conservation and Management Act (MSA).
-(Section 4.19)
+This document is also intended to provide sufficient information to support determinations of compliance with NEPA, the National Historic Preservation Act (NHPA), the Coastal Zone Management Act (CZMA), ESA, and the Magnuson-Stevens Fishery Conservation and Management Act (MSA) (Section 4.19).